T6Digital/redgifsvideodownloader/README.md

-# redgifsvideodownloader
+# RedGifs Video Downloader
-download videos from redgifs by copying the html code using an extension
+Download videos from redgifs by copying the html code using a free extension that is included

 step 1: download the chrome/edge extension
 step 2: install the extension